Jewish Genealogical Research in Lorraine

 B - Sources before the Revolution

-For Metz there are specific sources often making it possible to go back a generation to the beginning of the XVIII century and sometimes back even further.
-The sources for the other Jewish communities of Lorraine are limited in numbers and in some cases limited in accessibility.
+For Metz there are specific sources often making it possible to go back to the beginning of the XVIII century and sometimes back even further.
+The sources for the other Jewish communities of Lorraine are much more limited in numbers and in some cases limited in accessibility.

 • Still in Metz, the "Memorbuch".
 It acts as a memorial of the "brotherhood of the last duty" (grave-diggers).
-It contains the obituaries (2088) members of the community (but they do not all appear in it, in particular children), reporting their merits.
-But these notes also contain information comparable to civil death certificates.
+It contains the obituaries (2088) of the members of the Jewish community (but they do not all appear in it, in particular children), reporting their merits.
+But these notes also contain information comparable to civil death certificates except generally the name of their spouses.
 The oldest part, which goes theoretically from the end of XVI century (in fact, 1610) to 1724, was translated by S. Schwarzfuchs (23).
-The continuation, which goes up to 1849, was created by J.C.
+The continuation, which goes to 1849, was created by J.C.
 Bouvat-Martin, which includes information from civil records contained in the individual notes (15).

-• Another extremely important work, which makes it possible to go back than the civil records in Metz, sometimes back as far as the Jews return to this city is that of P. Faustini on the Jewish families messines of 1565 to 1665 (17).
-The trees and the history of the principal families are reconstituted thanks to various sources, in particular: notarial acts (of which the most important are reproduced), Memorbuch, various successive lists of Jews, lists deaths at the time of the plague epidemic of 1636.
-The author specifies his sources in each case and justifies in a very descriptive any assumptions made.
+• Another extremely important work, which makes it possible to go further back into the past than the civil records in Metz, sometimes back as far as the Jews return to this city, is that of P. Faustini on the Jewish families in this city from 1565 to 1700 for the second edition (17).
+The trees and the history of the principal families are reconstituted thanks to various sources, in particular: notarial acts (of which the most important are reproduced in the book), Memorbuch, various successive lists of Jews, lists of deaths at the time of the plague epidemic of 1636.
+The author specifies his sources in each case and justifies any assumptions made.
+This second edition is markedly supplemented compared to the first one, both for a number of headings and for the period studied.

 • For the whole of the Moselle, a ‘must have’ source is the work of J Fleury which lists the 2021 Jewish marriage contracts in Moselle before 1792 (18).
-This book is the result of researching solicitors’ records.
-In particular it indicates not only the name of those married and the place where they live, but also the names of their parents and if they were still alive, as well as the references of the act, thus allowing you to consulate the appropriate record in AD 57.
+This book is the result of a huge work of search in solicitors’ records.
+In particular it indicates not only the name of those married and the place where they lived, but also the names of their parents and if they were still alive, as well as the references of the act, thus allowing you to refer to the appropriate record in AD 57.
 For Metz, these contracts make it possible to supplement the civil records of the community because, on the one hand some are prior to that, and on the other hand the contents are much more detailed.

-• The Jews of Metz were subjected from 1715 to the "Brancas tax" (precise information in the reference (19), p.
+• The Jews of the Generalite of Metz were subjected from 1715 to the "Brancas tax" (precise information in the reference (19), p.
 101).
-This tax allowed the publication of lists of the taxpayers between 1742 and 1777.
-These lists form part of the files of the Jewish consistory of Moselle which were deposited in AD 57 (dimension 17 J).
+Lists of the taxpayers between 1742 and 1777 were thus published.
+These lists form part of the files of the Jewish consistory of Moselle which were deposited in AD 57 (shelf mark 17 J).
 The work of Gildas Bernard (13) provides a reference to these lists.
 It should be noted that they are incomplete (from the genealogical point of view), it is probable that not all of the Jewish inhabitants of the various communes appear there.

-• General information for Généralité of Metz (City of Metz excluded), there exists an important document: Etat des Juifs qui sont dans l'étendue du département de Metz sans compter ceux de la ville de Metz, 1702, that P.A.
+• For the Généralite of Metz (City of Metz excluded), there exists an important document: Etat des Juifs qui sont dans l'étendue du département de Metz sans compter ceux de la ville de Metz, 1702, that P.A.
 Meyer structured and formatted to make it easier to consult (21).

 • For the communes of the old Duchy of Lorraine, we have two lists of Jews authorized to reside there (see higher the historical background), classified by commune: those of 1721 and 1753.
 It should be noted that only the heads of household are stated.
-Also that the list of 1753 is incomplete; thereafter it corresponds less and less to reality, because the departure or the extinction of a family (11), and on the other hand because of tolerances or exemptions.
-Of the 52 localities in the list of 1753, 41 are located within the current limits of the department of Moselle and one in Meuse.
+Also that the list of 1753 is incomplete; thereafter it corresponds less and less to reality, because after the departure or the extinction of a family another one was allowed to replace it (11), and on the other hand because of tolerances or exemptions.
+Of the 52 localities in the list of 1753, 41 are located within the current limits of the department of Moselle and one in Meuse (the town of Etain).
 These lists, which are in AD 54 and 57, can be consulted at GenAmi library.

 • Other lists of names of Jews were published on various dates: